TOAST-DOCS/API-Gateway/en/console-guide.md

 > For more details and specifications on JWK, please refer to the [RFC7515](https://tools.ietf.org/html/rfc7517) document.
 > The selected JWKS URI must be disclosed so that the API Gateway can access it, and should not be blocked with networks, firewalls, etc.
 > The selected JWKS URI must be operated so that the API Gateway can always access it.
+> If you specify the port directly in the JWKS URI, only ports 80, 443, 5000-12000 can be used.
 >
 > **[Caution] JWKS Caching**
 > API Gateway caches JWKS URI's response for 5 minutes.